ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 ## Background

-Quasielastic scattering is a special case of inelastic scattering and leads to a broad peak around $\omega = 0$.
-Incoherent
-QENS can be used to study diffusion and other similar processes.
+Quasielastic scattering is a special case of inelastic scattering with low energy transfer and leads to a broad peak around $\omega = 0$.
+Incoherent QENS can be used to study diffusion and other similar processes.
 To understand how QENS is related to the diffusion of a particle we can start from the self-part of the van Hove function (see **MDANSE Tutorial 2: the van Hove functions**).